Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

 Looking Ahead

 In the next part, we will move from structural formulation to operational inference.
-We will begin by deriving the forward recursion for evaluating sequence likelihoods, examine why naïve computation is impossible, and show how dynamic programming resolves this efficiently.
+We'll begin by deriving the forward recursion for evaluating sequence likelihoods.

 From there, we'll explore decoding and parameter estimation, building toward a complete inferential equipment set for Hidden Markov Models.